-Additionally, local SEO can help your business appear in Google’s local 3-pack, which is one of the most coveted spots when it comes to search engine results.
+Additionally, local SEO can help your business appear in Google’s local 3-pack.
+The Google local 3-pack is one of the most coveted spots when it comes to search engine results.

 Initially, Google’s SERP responded to local searches by showing the seven most popular businesses that are related to your search in the form of a snippet.
 This was called the local 7-pack, and it featured the addresses, phone numbers and direction links to each of those businesses.

 However, as browsing trends evolved to become dominated by smartphones, Google reduced it’s 7-pack to include just three results, for a better user experience.

-According to this Moz study, 44% of people who performed a local search clicked on a local 3-pack listing, while only 8% chose to load “more local results”.
+According to this Moz study, 44% of people who performed a local search clicked on a local 3-pack listing, while only 8% chose to load “more local results.”
 This goes to show that most people who search for local listings find what they are looking for, within the local 3-pack options provided.

-Hence getting that spot in the search results could drive a huge amount of traffic and potential revenue your way, and local SEO can help take your business there.
+Hence, getting that spot in the search results could drive a huge amount of traffic and potential revenue your way.

-The Basics Of Local SEO
+The Basics of Local SEO

 Now that we’ve taken a look at what local SEO is, and why it’s important, let’s check out what you can do to improve your business’ local SEO.

-The first thing to understand here is that this is SEO for location-based searches.
-Which means a physical address or location is a prerequisite for a business to show up on local search results.
+The first thing to understand here is that this is SEO for location-based searches, which means a physical address or location is a prerequisite for a business to show up on local search results.

-The next thing you need to ensure is that your business’ NAP (Name, Address, and Phone number) is consistent across all the online directories you’ve enlisted in. if there are any discrepancies here, Google will most likely avoid listing your business in the local 3-pack.
-You can even choose to go with a tool like Synup that manages all your online listings for you, so you can avoid the hassle of manually updating every directory.
+The next thing you need to ensure is that your business’ NAP (Name, Address, and Phone number) is consistent across all the online directories you’ve enlisted in.
+If there are any discrepancies here, Google will most likely avoid listing your business in the local 3-pack.
+Ideally, it’s best to always stay on top of your listings.

 A citation is when a third party website lists your business as a point of reference.
 This could contain your business’ name, location, or contact info.
 It does not require a backlink to your business’ website.